 In addition to conducting qualifiers for USGA Championships around New England, the organization's primary purpose is to conduct the following premier tournament events: New England Amateur Championship, New England Junior Championship, and New England Senior Championship.

-2018 New England Amateur Championship at Portland Country Club
+2019 New England Senior Amateur Championship at Biddeford-Saco Country Club

-Maine is excited to be hosting the prestigious New England Amateur Championship this year at the venerable Portland Country Club on July 17-19, 2018.
-Some of the most accomplished golfers from all six New England states will come to the Pine Tree State to compete for one of the region's most coveted titles.
-Non-exempt players must qualify at one of four qualifying sites in New England, including one here in Maine at Webhannet Golf Club on June 18, 2018.
+Each of the three NEGA championships rotates among the New England states every six years.
+Maine is excited to be hosting one of these prestigious events this season, with the New England Senior Amateur Championship being played this year at Biddeford-Saco Country Club on September 17-18, 2019.
+Some of the most accomplished senior golfers from all six New England states will come to the Pine Tree State to compete for one of the region's most coveted titles.
+Non-exempt players must qualify at one of four qualifying sites in New England, including one here in Maine at Riverside Golf Club on August 27.

 For more information on the New England Amateur Championship and how to register, click here.